m-dot-wigger/okta-spring-cloud-contract-example/README.md

-# Spring Cloud Sleuth Example
+# Spring Cloud Contract Example

 This example app shows you how to use Spring Cloud Contract to write better integration tests.